 There are plenty of direct trains from Bologna to Florence making the 35-minute trip, so you should be able to find one that fits into your schedule.

 Amenities on Trains from Bologna to Florence

-The top of the line AV trains are Frecciarossa, and these train cars all come with air conditioning and power outlets in the seats for your convenience.
-There are both 1st class and 2nd class cars - 1st class passengers get a free drink and a choice of newspaper – and a cafe car that's available to all passengers.
+The top of the line AV trains are Frecciarossa, and these train cars are all equipped with air-conditioning and power outlets in your seat for your convenience.
+There are both 1st-class and 2nd-class cars.
+First-class passengers get a free drink and a choice of newspaper.
+A cafe car is available to all passengers.

 On the Frecciargento trains, there are also both 1st-class and 2nd-class cars.
 As with Frecciarossa trains, 1st-class passengers get a free drink and a newspaper.
-Frecciargento trains have a cafe car which all passengers can use, and power outlets are in both class cars at each seat.
+Frecciargento trains have a cafe car that all passengers can use, and power outlets are in both class cars at each seat.

 Bologna and Florence Train Stations

 Bologna Centrale is the main station in Bologna, and one of the busiest in Italy.
 It’s on the outskirts of the city center near the ring road and served by several city buses.